 What is the foot traffic mobility pattern around both pharmacies?

-By gathering information on the competition’s potential customers, it is possible to carry out a more detailed benchmarking and generate strategies to capture the competition’s customers.
+Also, gathering information on the competitors’ performance makes it possible to carry out more detailed benchmarking.

-This analysis of the environment provides us with a detailed picture of the surrounding areas and the mobility patterns of people moving through the area.
+This analysis helps us understand the mobility patterns of people moving through the area.
 This data, combined with other factors, provides deep insight into predicting the revenues of any retail establishment.